 The sign-up sheet will be retrieved by the Clerk two (2) minutes prior to the commencement of the meeting.
 Only those persons who have notified the Clerk prior to the meeting in accordance with (A) above, or whose names appear on the sign-up sheet in accordance with (B) above, will be eligible to speak.
 In the event that more than ten (10) people so qualify to speak, Council, by majority vote, may increase the 30-minute period or decrease the three (3) minutes otherwise allotted to each person to speak.
-Any matter brought before the attention of Council during a public information period shall not be acted upon by Council at that meeting.
+Any matter brought before the attention of Council during a public inf01mation period shall not be acted upon by Council at that meeting.
+Once the floor has been given to a speaker during the Public Information Period, no Member of Council, member of the City's Administration, or person other than the Presiding Officer shall interrupt or engage in discourse or discussion with the speaker unless specifically authorized to do so by the Presiding Officer.